CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Events-Reference.md

 weight: 690
 toc: 4
 ---
-The following table lists all event messages organized by type.
+The following table lists all system event messages organized by type.

 The messages can be viewed through third-party notification applications.
-For details about configuring notifications using the NetQ CLI, refer to {{<link title="Integrate NetQ with Notification Applications">}}.
+For details about configuring notifications using the NetQ
+CLI, refer to {{<link title="Configure Notifications">}}.

-For information about configuring threshold-based events (TCAs), refer to {{<link url="Application-Management/#manage-threshold-crossing-rules">}}.
+For information about configuring threshold-based events (TCAs), refer to {{<link url="http://docs.cumulusnetworks.com/cumulus-netq-32/Manage-Events-and-Notifications/Integrate-NetQ-with-Notification-Applications/#configure-threshold-based-event-notifications" text="Configure Threshold-based Event Notifications">}}.

 <table>
 <colgroup>